takara-ai/HashGrad/README.md

     - The pixel color is determined by linearly interpolating between three base colors based on `tFinal`.
 The order of these three colors is determined by the color order parameter.
 4.  **Concurrency & Blending:** Two images are generated concurrently (one for the original string hash, one for the reversed string hash).
 These two images are then blended pixel-by-pixel (averaging RGB values) in parallel.
 5.  **Output:** The final blended image is saved as a PNG file.

+---

+For research inquiries and press, please reach out to research@takara.ai

+> 人類を変革する